Jaimin4727/NodeJS-Order-Solution-Test/README.md

 ## npm

-run following command into root of the project in command prompt (e.g D:\DemoProject> )
+run following command into root of the project in command prompt (e.g D:\NodeJS-Order-Solution-Test> )

 1) npm install